instadw/instadwell-blog/_posts/2025-10-16-how-to-find-the-best-student-accommodation-online-easy-guide.md

 Yes, always request a virtual or physical tour before making payments.

 **7. What’s included in the rent of most student accommodations?**
-Basic utilities like Wi-Fi, water, electricity, and maintenance — depending on the property.
+Basic utilities like Wi-Fi, water, electricity, and maintenance, depending on the property.

 **8. How can I avoid rental scams online?**
 Never make advance payments without a verified agreement.
 Use platforms with verified landlords.